-The Company had a working capital surplus of \$12.8 million on December 31, 2013, compared to a \$11.5 million working capital deficiency on December 31, 2012.
-The change in the working capital balance was primarily due to the refinancing of the Company's term notes in May 2013, which now have the final term note payments in April 2018.
-Additionally, the Company has not declared cash dividends since March 2013, and has temporarily suspended dividend payments in order maximize cash for possible investment opportunities.
-One such investment was made in Connect in June 2013.
-The deferred revenue balances as of December 31, 2013 and December 31, 2012, were \$13.9 million and \$15.8 million, respectively.
+The Company had a working capital surplus of \$25.3 million on December 31, 2014, compared to a \$12.8 million working capital surplus on December 31, 2013.
+The change in the working capital balance was primarily due to the suspension of dividends in latter half of 2013 in order to maximize cash for investment opportunities.
+Investments were made in Connect in June 2013 and for two strategic technology investments in October 2014.
+The first investment in 2014, was an acquisition of Digital Assent, that creates a Center of Excellence in Atlanta, Georgia and the second, an investment, includes an option for a \$4.1 million potential acquisition of a partner company.
+The deferred revenue balances as of December 31, 2014 and December 31, 2013, were \$15.1 million and \$13.9 million, respectively.